 Under the PDPL, individuals, business entities, and organizations who collect, process, or disclose the personal information of Bahraini citizens must adhere to a variety of obligations and responsibilities.
 These obligations and responsibilities include:

 - Ensuring the safety of data processing by appropriate and adequate levels of security, as well as technical measures for the purposes of avoiding the unauthorized access, alteration, loss, or destruction of personal information, as well as the protection of said information from other forms of processing.

 - Ensuring that data processors apply adequate safeguards to personal information, including verifying that data processors conduct said data processing activities in accordance with the data processing rules agreements that both data controllers and processors must comply with.

 - Ensuring that the confidentiality of personal information is maintained at all times.
-Data controllers are also prohibited from disclosing the personal information of a data subject, unless said data subjects consents to this disclosure, or the disclosure is pursuant to an order of the court or the Public Prosecutor.
+Data controllers are also prohibited from disclosing the personal information of a data subject, unless the said data subject consents to this disclosure, or the disclosure is pursuant to an order of the court or the Public Prosecutor.